UoB-COMSM0166/2026-group-27/README.md

                                           validPosition = checkCollision(x, y)
                                           }

-These features maintain randomness while ensuring all spawns remain fair and playable, resulting in varied but consistent level layouts.
+These features maintain randomness while ensuring all spawns remain fair and playable, improving overall replayability for players.

 ## 5.2 Final Boss: Movement and Combat System (shorter version - need to add code)

-Another difficulty we faced was making the final boss in level 3 more challenging than the regular enemies, which simply move around the maze and are easy to avoid.
-If the final boss behaved the same way, this would feel underwhelming for the player.
-Hence, the boss was designed to actively follow and attack the player while still using the existing systems in the game.
+Another difficulty we faced was making the final boss in level 3 more challenging than the regular enemies, with predictable movements which makes it relatively easy to avoid.
+If the final boss behaved the same way, there would be no increase in difficulty compared to previous levels, resulting in an underwhelming experience for the player.
+Hence, the boss was designed to actively follow and attack the player while reusing existing systems in the game.

 To address this, we implemented a distance-based behaviour system.
 The boss calculates its distance from the player and changes its behaviour depending on how far away the player is, without needing to develop a complex AI system.

-When the player is within attack range (130-340 px), the boss moves towards and starts attacking the player, creating the most pressure.
+When the player is within attack range (130-340 px), the boss becomes more aggressive by moving towards the player while attacking simultaneously, increasing combat pressure.
 A timer (1.6 seconds) controls how often the boss shoots, ensuring consistent behaviour across different frame rates.
-When the timer reaches zero, the boss fires three projectiles spread at different angles.
+When the timer reaches zero, the boss fires three projectiles towards the player.
 This makes the attacks harder to dodge, as it covers a larger area compared to a single projectile (Figure ).

   * Boss Firing Timer: